No more free web radio?

 "As you read these words on your monitor, there is a decent chance that you’re also streaming a little online radio.
 After all, with an estimated listenership of approximately 50 million Americans per month, Internet radio has become a go-to destination for a fuller spectrum of music, an alternative to FM’s mind-numbing monotony.
 And if you are one of those listeners, mark May 15 on your calendar: it might well be the day that the music dies."

-he Copyright Royalty Board (in the US) has changed rates from a percentage of revenue to a per-song, per-listener fee—effectively hiking the rates between 300 and 1,200 percent.
+What has happened is this - the Copyright Royalty Board (in the US) has changed rates from a percentage of revenue to a per-song, per-listener fee—effectively hiking the rates between 300 and 1,200 percent.

 This means if this rate does not change, it will wipe out the vast majority of Web radio!